Jacob33123/yahtzen-shop/README.md

+## Overview

+This is an ecommerce frontend for leasing music and purchasing exclusive rights.

-Ecommerce frontend for buying and leasing music.
-Built using Next.js, connects to a [saleor-platform](https://github.com/saleor/saleor-platform) backend used to track inventory and orders.
+Built using Next.js, this repo connects to a [saleor-platform](https://github.com/saleor/saleor-platform) backend which is used for order and inventory management.
 Interfaces with Saleor backend using Apollo and GraphQL.
 This is an active work in progress.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).